 The Effects of Conformity

 Conformity can have a powerful influence on how people behave in different settings.
-It can potentially lead people to change their opinions and behaviors in a variety of ways.
+It can potentially lead people to change their opinions and behaviors in various ways, both for good and for bad.

 Conformity can play an important role in the learning and socialization process during child development.

 Kids often learn by watching and imitating the actions of others, a process that is known as observational learning.
-This can convey important information about what to do and how to behave in a variety of different situations.
+This can convey important information about what to do and how to behave in various situations.

-Social pressure continues to have an influence throughout life.
-People often alter their behavior, appearance, attitudes, or opinions in order to fit in with the rest of their social group.
+Social pressure continues to influence life.
+People often alter their behavior, appearance, attitudes, or opinions to fit in with the rest of their social group.
+This can contribute to social harmony and group cohesiveness.
+It can help people to feel that they belong to a group, which an be a positive influence on a person’s mental health.

 Conformity Research and Experiments